Q1: What are the major changes in the 2025 admissions?

 Q40: How do I prepare for the submission of a recommendation letter?

-A: From 2023 onwards, the recommender will need to submit their letter of recommendation on TAO.
+A: The recommender will need to submit their letter of recommendation on the online application system, “The Admissions Office” (TAO).
 Please follow the Instructions for Recommender.
+With regards to the requirements, please refer to the Application Guide.

 Q41: How much are the tuition fees?